 We have access to advanced infrastructure for transporting hydrocarbons across land through interests in some 30 gas pipelines worldwide.
 This enables us to efficiently deliver our gas and oil from fields to storage centers and major consumer hubs.

 LNG requires a specific supply chain that includes regasification terminals, as the liquefied gas must be converted back into its gaseous state before it is injected into distribution networks.
-With our regasification capacities in Europe, Asia and the Americas, we can supply any consumption zone worldwide.
+Whether through acquired interests or reserved regasification capacity, we currently conduct our activities at six sites and soon at a seventh site that is currently under construction: Dunkerque, Montoir and Fos Cavaou (France), South Hook and Isle of Grain (United Kingdom), Zeebruges (Belgium) and soon Dhamra (India).